FROM FRIENDS TO FAMILY.

 In answer to the limited local climbing opportunities, SLO-OP (a loosely formed co-operative bouldering gym) was established in a Self Storage unit in 2002 by founding members Paul Hatalsky, Julie Workman, and Yishai Horowitz (now all investors in the new entity).
 Horowitz conceived of the idea after a trip to New Zealand where he saw something similar.

-Despite the odds against it: small size – only 400 square feet and ten feet tall, the very overhanging, bouldering-specific homemade walls, financially broke even within its first month of operation, and no advertising budget, SLO-Op continued to grow and attract new climbers until the loss of its lease in July 2005.
+Despite the odds against it: small size – only 400 square feet and ten feet tall, the very overhanging, bouldering-specific homemade walls, financially broke even within its first month of operation, and no advertising budget, SLO-Op continued to grow and attract new climbers.
+In the meantime, Horowitz enlisted Kristin McNamara to help him professionalize and run the operation, which she and he have run as partners ever since.
+We lost our lease in July 2005, due to new management.

-Finally, in March 2006, Horowitz found a new location and galvanized the community into action, using volunteers to construct a steel-framed building using money on loan from interested climbers.
+In March 2006, Horowitz found a new location and galvanized the community into action, using volunteers to construct a steel-framed wall using money on loan from interested climbers.
 The result?
 SLO-Op II.
 We filed as an LLC and a non-profit and became the country’s official first non-profit bouldering gym.

 The idea has spawned a huge movement toward smaller co-op-type bouldering gyms all over the world and we couldn’t be more honored.
 We opened a second location in Santa Maria in 2015 – and called it The Pad - a 10,000 square foot facility with expanded kids’ program and social outreach.